Ford Recalls 600,000 Cars to Repair Hydraulic Defect That Could Cause Crashes

 Ford is recalling almost 550,000 vehicles in North America because the automatic transmission might not be in “park” although the shift indicator says it is, posing a rollaway risk.
-According to a report on Forbes.com, federal regulators never investigated this issues in spite of receiving at least 30 complaints from owners of these recalled 2013-2016 Fusion and 2013-2014 Escape models.
+According to a news report, federal regulators never investigated this issues in spite of receiving at least 30 complaints from owners of these recalled 2013-2016 Fusion and 2013-2014 Escape models.
 Three of those vehicle owners said they were injured.

 No Investigation Despite Injuries